Your secret weapon against overwhelm & being ignored

 Your first steps:

 Create your first, short and sweet Definition of Done.
+Just three steps: create, publish, and promote.

 Set up a schedule to reflect, re-assess, and adjust it.